taskun56/ADV_Games_/README.md

 Space to shoot.
 ESC to force close game.

 Optionally you may use a controller to control the menus.
 Any XInput controller will work.
 DPad controls menus and ship movement.
-A button wil fire/accept on menu.
+A button will fire/accept on menu.
 Start Button quits.